-- Put your bin out early and leave it out till it’s been emptied.
+- Put your bin out by 6am and leave it out till it’s been emptied.

 - Put it at the edge of your property, not on the pavement or in the road.

 - Put food waste in your green food caddy, do not put it in your rubbish bin.

-- Compact your recycling as much as possible to maximise space and only put bins out when they are full.
+- Compact your recycling as much as possible to maximise space.

 - Excess rubbish on top of or down by the side of your black wheeled rubbish bin will not be collected.

 - Bin crews are working hard to keep this essential service going during this difficult time.
 If you see them, please let them know you appreciate what they’re doing and give them a wave or a smile but please maintain a distance of at least two metres.

 Recycle right and reduce your waste